 Does Soy Sauce Go Bad

 In a traditional sense and as already discussed, soy sauce undergoes fermentation, making it unlikely to spoil.
-However, the oxidation process, which starts when the storage bottle is opened, often robs fermented beverages’ quality.
+However, the oxidation process, which starts when the storage bottle is opened, often robs quality fermented beverages.
 The good news is, different from other soy products such as tofu and milk that can make you sick when taken upon expiry, soy sauce does not go bad.

-Normally good fresh sauce has a reddish-brown color – depending on the type you bought- and possesses a unique aroma.
+Normally good fresh sauce has a reddish-brown color and possesses a unique aroma depending on the type you bought.
 As time passes or as it oxidizes, the sauce’s color will get darker and intensify in flavor.
 A growing mold on the soy sauce, which is unlikely, could also signify it has gone bad and that it should be discarded.
 To ensure safety, store it correctly to avoid contamination.
 You can also take a whiff at the bottle, and if you smell a strange odor, it isn’t good.

 How to use soy sauce

-If you hear the word soy sauce for the first time or have heard about it but you don’t use it, you are on the right page.
+You are on the right page if you hear the word soy sauce for the first time or have heard about it but don’t use it.
 To begin with, these are seasonings that make your food delicious when used in moderation.
 The use will depend on the type of sauce.

 The light sauce is preferred for dips, food dressing, marinating ingredients, and stir-fry food.
 The dark soy sauce signifies it has aged or stayed a little longer than the light one, usually used in stew dishes such as pork, giving the meat a beautiful caramel color with a sweet taste.
 On the other hand, the thick sauce is made with sugar and more wheat during the fermentation process.
 Due to its sweet taste, it is used mostly in dips and stir-fry foods. some use it in braised pork rice and beef stews